Embrace your power with AI coaching

 There are three factors that contribute to the strength of legitimate power:

 Position: The formal position a person holds in an organization or society determines their level of legitimacy.
-For example, a CEO has more legitimate power than a cashier at a supermarket.
+For example, the CEO has more legitimate power than the HR Manager.

 Authority: Someone's authority is based on their ability to make decisions and enforce rules.
 For example, a judge has more authority than a lawyer in the courtroom.

 Credibility: A person's credibility is based on everyone else recognizing their power as legitimate and correct.
-For example, citizens of a country agree that the police have authority above them in many situations.
+For example, citizens of a country agree that the police act as formal authorities in specific situations.

 Legitimate power is easier to understand in context, next to the other types of power you can wield.